Updated July 19, 2019, 4:40 p.m.

 Simms resides in Taylorsville with his wife, Patty.
 They have two adult sons, Timothy and Matthew Simms.

 Kimberly Stewart Brown, age 52 of Taylorsville, filed Friday, July 12, to run for one of the Taylorsville Town Commissioner seats.

 She represents Alexander County on the Catawba County ABC Board.
 Brown is an active member of First United Methodist Church in Taylorsville and serves as a trustee.

 A science teacher, Brown has taught for 30 years at ACHS.
-She will retire October 1, 2019.
+She retired October 1, 2018.
 Mrs. Brown and her husband, James (Jimmy) Brown have two children: daughter, Mattie, a senior at King University, and a son, Stewart, a sophomore at the University of Iowa.

 She shared her reasons for running for the Town Board: “Over the past 30 years, I have had many opportunities to visit many small towns across the United States, many of which have walkable downtown areas.
 My goals as a council member would be to promote the revitalization of our downtown area, as well as promote and build a strong relationship with our county commissioners, since the County owns a large sum of property within the Town limits that is vital to making the town walkable and inviting.

 “I would work to secure grants to fund these projects, help to recruit new business and industry, and use our tax dollars in a manner that is beneficial to all of the citizens of the Town of Taylorsville.